What does the Engineers Canada Board do?

 Sarah Devereaux, M.Eng.
 FEC, P.Eng.

 Following graduation from TUNS (now Dalhousie University) with her Civil Engineering Degree, Ms. Devereaux started her career with Dillon Consulting Limited, where she provides engineering solutions for a variety of projects, ranging from municipal infrastructure to regional landfill sites.
 She has 22 years of experience as a civil engineer throughout Nova Scotia and nationwide.

-Sarah is currently the chair of the Engineers Canada Sustainable Profession Committee.
+Sarah is currently the chair of the Engineers Canada Equitable Participation in Engineering Committee.
 She has served as President for Engineers Nova Scotia and President of the Consulting Engineers of Nova Scotia.
 Some of Sarah’s accomplishments include being recognized as one of the Top 100 Most Powerful Women in Canada in 2014.
 She was also the recipient of the Engineers Canada Award for the Support of Women in Engineering and the Engineers Nova Scotia Award for the Advancement of Women in Engineering.

 Lisa Doig, MBA, FEC, P.Eng.

 Ms. Doig earned her Bachelor of Engineering (Electrical) degree from the University of Alberta and a Masters of Business Administration from the Ivey School of Business at Western University.

 Lisa has held senior technical and commercial roles across the oil and gas, petrochemical, pipeline and power industries in energy efficiency and climate change, including two large-scale carbon capture use and storage projects.
 She currently advises companies on developing new technologies.

 An active volunteer in the engineering profession, Lisa has been involved with APEGA throughout her career, including as a Branch Chair, two terms on the APEGA Council, and as Vice president.
 She is a strong believer that you need to get involved.